 L 11.5” WS 15.5”

-Thick billed, crestless head, sturdy body, broad round wings, long tail, dark to light gray underside, seen flying tree to tree, feeds on seeds, nuts, fruits, and insects.
+Thick billed, crestless head, sturdy body, broad round wings, long tail, dark to light gray underside, blue above, seen flying tree to tree, feeds on seeds, nuts, fruits, and insects.

 California Thrasher (Toxostoma redivivum)